johnlpage/UniBench/reporting/template.md

 # Data Ingestion

 This section covers getting data from outside MongoDB into MongoDB.
-Either data known to be new or data where some records are new, doem are modified and others are identical to existing records, existing in this case being based on a known key field.
+Either data known to be new or data where some records are new, some are modified and others are identical to existing records; Existing in this case being determined by a unique key field value.

-## Impact of document size on insert speed
+## Expected insert speed by document size

 ### Description

-This shows how the document size impacts the speed in MB/s when using `insert` operations to add documents and assign them a primary key.
+This shows how the document size impacts the write speed in MB/s when using `insert` operations to add documents and assign them a primary key.
 In the test 24 GB of data was bulk inserted into an empty collection.
-The only index is the _id index with the default ObjectID(), in this was only a small set of database blocks are being written to at any one time, so nearly all writes to the database are appended with minimal random I/O and maximal use of IOPS.
+The only index is the _id index with the default ObjectID().

-Data like this is very quick to write, but without additional indexes it can only be efficiently retrieved using a single kay and is usually only useful for logging use cases.
+Data like this is efficient to write, but without additional indexes it can only be efficiently retrieved using a single kay and is usually only useful for simple use cases.

 ### Performance